Kshukla10/ai201-project5-mixtape-starter/submission.md

 Found three seeded playlists with 7 songs each via a query joining `Playlist` to `playlist_entries` and counting songs per playlist.
-Picked one (`84ccd2aa-2f22-48c2-ab12-39eee9e3184c`) and, in a `flask shell`, ran the same query `get_playlist_songs` uses internally — joining `Song` to `playlist_entries`, filtering by playlist ID, ordering by `position` ascending — directly, without going through the service function.
+Picked one (`84ccd2aa-2f22-48c2-ab12-39eee9e3184c`) and, in a `flask shell`, ran the same query `get_playlist_songs` uses internally, joining `Song` to `playlist_entries`, filtering by playlist ID, ordering by `position` ascending — directly, without going through the service function.
 That returned all 7 songs in correct order, ending with "Harlem Renaissance."
-Then called `get_playlist_songs(pid)` itself and got back only 6 songs, missing "Harlem Renaissance" — the last song in position order.
+Then called `get_playlist_songs(pid)` itself and got back only 6 songs, missing "Harlem Renaissance", the last song in position order.

 **How I found the root cause:**
 Read `playlist_service.py` during initial orientation and noticed the